 While the U.S. Constitution gives all Americans the right to keep and bear guns, there are strict laws concerning how and where guns and other lethal weapons can be used.
 Illinois has some of the toughest gun laws in the country, and violating these laws often carries stiff penalties.
 If you own a gun or have been arrested on weapons charges in Illinois, it is essential to know what the state’s gun laws are and the potential penalties for a conviction.

-The Chicago weapons charge lawyers at Mitchell S. Sexner & Associates LLC have been defending those accused of weapons crimes for more than 30 years.
+The Chicago gun crime attorneys lawyers at Mitchell S. Sexner & Associates LLC have been defending those accused of weapons crimes for more than 30 years.
 In that time, we have successfully represented more than 20,000 clients and protected their rights.
 Being convicted of a weapons crime in Illinois can wreck your life, as well as lose you your FOID / Concealed Carry Permit and we are committed to helping those facing weapons charges get the best result possible in their situation.
 We can protect you from abuses by police or prosecutors while building a strong defense strategy.
 If we cannot get the charges against you reduced or dismissed, we can work with the authorities to reach a plea agreement that spares you the worst possible penalties for your alleged offense.

 What Are the Different Weapons Offenses Under Illinois Law?